plizelf/TheTalosProject/README.md

 - Notes and Scales
 - Song Structure

+The modules were inspired and extended by [Ableton's interactive music making resource](https://learningmusic.ableton.com/) and extended by what GPT-4 thought was missing (it did mention Sound Design that I forgot to include).

 Each module is designed to provide a comprehensive and practical learning experience, allowing the learner to develop their skills and become proficient in creating Braindance music.

 For example, the Beats module includes exercises such as creating a basic drum pattern, layering multiple rhythms, adding swing and shuffle, and incorporating polyrhythms.